-A common mistake that I see homeowners make, in shopping for a painting job, is to just invite a bunch of painters over, point them to the project and, without much preamble, ask them for a painting quote.
+In shopping for paint jobs, the most common mistake that I see homeowners make is to invite a bunch of painters over, point them to the project and, without providing any additional guidance, ask them for a quote.

-For example, one bidder may include an extra finish coat – maybe this is how his old boss always used to do it.
-Another bidder may entirely omit the prime coat – perhaps this is the only way he can outbid the competition.
+Maybe those homeowners just didn’t want to offend contractors with excessive job descriptions or perhaps they thought that a professional would know best.
+It is true that professionals should know best but, modified by individual experience (or lack thereof), one painter’s approach to a job may be completely different from another.
+For example, one bidder may include an extra finish coat – maybe this is how their old boss always did it.
+Another bidder may entirely omit the prime coat – perhaps this is the only way they can outbid the competition.
 Yet, someone else may not include a light well – maybe they did not notice it or did not think it needs doing.

 Paint exterior of 123 Main St.

 Include the following: All work at front, back, east side light well, partial west side (above the neighbor’s roof).

 - Clean, crape and prepare all surfaces to be painted.

 - Use one complete coat of primer and one coat of finish paint.

 - The front will be three colors, the back and sides – two colors.